 In general, the 4-Play and Gamer-Pro are capable of detecting your controller type within one to three seconds of it being connected to your system via USB or when swapping controllers.
-With the exceptions listed below, you should not press any buttons during this period or while connecting your controller.
+With the exceptions listed below, you should not press any buttons during hot swapping or connecting your controller initially.
 Plug in your controller of choice and then plug in the 4-play or Gamer-Pro via usb.
 Wait for the USB tone without pressing any inputs.
 If verification is needed, open your control panel in Windows and navigate to the controller section to ensure it is attached and working.
-If you plug in the adapter to your computer without a controller attached it will go in to Arati mode and remain in this mode until reset is hit or the device is unplugged.
-Plugging in a controller will have no effect and the adapter will continue to assume it is in Atari mode.
+If you plug in the adapter to your computer without a controller attached it will go in to Atari mode and remain in this mode until reset is hit or the device is unplugged.
+Plugging in a none Atari controller will have no effect or uncharacteristic behavior when the adapter is in Atari mode.

 Atari, Mattel Intellivision, and similar controllers have no active electronics.
 These controllers are merely switches, one for each button.
 There is no way to detect such a device unless you hold down a button during connection.
 If unable to detect the controller type, 4-Play and Gamer-Pro default to the Atari mode.
-The following inputs must be held down while connecting specific controllers:
+Thus, the following buttons must be held down while connecting these specific controllers:

 Third-Party Sega Genesis 6-Button: Start Button (Not require in all cases)

 ColecoVision: Right or Purple Button (SAC)

 This mode is used for Atari and like controllers that really have no electronics in them.
 Once in Atari mode there is no way to detect a new controller.
 So, to leave this mode you must press the reset button.
-When you first plug in the 4-play any ports without a controller plugged in will default to Atari mode.
-If a port is not detecting a controller, it may be in Atari mode.
+When you first plug in the 4-play or Gamer-Pro, any ports without a controller plugged in will default to Atari mode.